-This Course Hub is designed to provide faculty who are teaching the course CRJ 202 – Corrections with historical and contemporary multi-media resources to support the development of relevant course content.
+This course hub is designed to provide faculty with historical and contemporary multi-media resources to support the development of relevant course content.
 Faculty are encouraged to adopt and adapt materials as they best see fit, as the featured works and lists are not exhaustive and will continually be updated.

 The recommended resources align with the BMCC Criminal Justice Program course description for Corrections (CRJ 202) in that they work to highlight the social forces (political, religious, economic, and technological) that shape punishment; survey common theories (deterrence, retribution, rehabilitation, incapacitation, and restoration); examine how theory relates to policy; and, take a critical approach to correctional systems and policies by considering disparities and structural inequalities.